Lep19/ibaldur-guide/README.md

 - If your Slash Delay is less than 13, slash later after the Shade hits you.
 If it's more than 15, slash sooner
 - If you got an RNG Late Attack, you likely greeded the Shade lure more than what was described here
 - If you got a Y-Pos Late Attack, get owned.
 At this time we don't have a way to reliably avoid this

+## Tips for Improvement
+- When you're first starting out, you may need to work on turning around and stopping at precise spots.
+This is very important for the success of this trick and takes a fair bit of familiarity with playing the game to get used to, so it may be worth practicing the wiggle on its own without any enemies
+- For practice with enemies, consider using Debug Mod's "infinite health" cheats for yourself and for the Baldur and Shade.
+This will let you do repeated attempts without having to reload a savestate or worry about health management
+- When first attempting rotations, the practice mod is very efficient for diagnosing problems.
+Compare your numbers with the ones above, and you should have a pretty good idea of what most likely went wrong
+- As you practice, try to hone in on the rhythms of the trick so you can guess what went wrong before you see the numbers.
+This will become an increasingly important skill as you start to attempt the trick in actual runs.
+[Here's](https://www.youtube.com/watch?v=OXQDG_dI8n0) a video of HypoCritical doing that type of diagnosing